 - Notes for Luz music visualizer by Ian McIntosh, versioning ActiveRecord data, implementing undo, garbage collection, RSpec and Cucumber BDD/TDD best practices, and more.

-You can access the old website to get at old content.
+You can access a static archive of the old website to get at old content.
 However, all the functionality of that old site has now been replaced with this wiki, Calgator and ePDX.